Bearer/bearer/README.md

 SUCCESS

-14 policies were run and no breaches were detected.
+14 policies were run and no failures were detected.

 ```

 Curio helps developers and security teams to:

 - Protect their application from leaking sensitive data (*loggers, cookies, third-parties, etc*.)
-- Protect their application from having their sensitive data breached (*missing encryption, insecure communication, SQL injection, etc.*)
+- Protect their application from having their sensitive data failed (*missing encryption, insecure communication, SQL injection, etc.*)
 - Monitor sensitive data flows across every component (*Data stores, internal and external APIs*)

 Curio is Open Source ([*see license*](#mortar_board-license)), and is built to be fully customizable, from creating your own policies, to adding custom code detectors up to enriching our data classifiers.